 - 1. A sidewalk shall be provided on both sides of Type 4 roads (excluding those roads provided with bicycle/pedestrian tracks), Type 3 roads (except for Class 5 and excluding those roads provided with bicycle/pedestrian tracks) with higher pedestrian traffic volume or Type 3 roads already provided with bicycle tracks, except where topographical conditions or any other reasons prevent such provision. - 2.
 Sidewalks shall be provided on Type 3 roads (excluding those roads already provided with bicycle/pedestrian tracks and those roads stipulated in the preceding paragraph) where it is required for safe and smooth traffic, except where topographic conditions or any other reasons do not permit such provision. - 3.
-The sidewalk width shall be wider than 3.5m for roads with higher pedestrian traffic volume and wider than 2m for other roads. - 4.
-Where a sidewalk is crossing a bridge or underpass (hereinafter referred to as "pedestrian crossing bridge") or on-street facilities are provided, bicycle/pedestrian track width shall be increased by 3m where a pedestrian crossing bridge is to be constructed, 2m where a roofed bench is to be installed, 1.5m where a row of trees is to be planted, 1m where a bench is installed or 0.5m in other cases, respectively to the values given in the preceding paragraph, and requirements as specified above shall be applied, except for Type 3 Class 5 roads where topographic conditions or other special reasons do not permit such provisions. - 5.
+The sidewalk width shall be wider than 3.5m for roads with higher pedestrian traffic volume and wider than 2m for other roads.

+- 4. Where pedestrian bridges etc. or on-street facilities are provided, bicycle/pedestrian track width shall be increased by 3m where pedestrian bridges etc. are to be constructed, 2m where a roofed bench is to be installed, 1.5m where a row of trees is to be planted, 1m where a bench is installed or 0.5m in other cases, respectively to the values given in the preceding paragraph, and requirements as specified above shall be applied, except for Type 3 Class 5 roads where topographic conditions or other special reasons do not permit such provisions. - 5.
 The sidewalk width shall be determined in consideration of pedestrian traffic conditions on the roads.